ajmccredie/cycle-connect/README.md

 <images of the deployed site across different devices>

 ## Problem statement
+To address the need for a website to connect fellow cyclists, allowing them to share experiences and find helpful information to improve their cycling journey.
+Cyclists need a website that allows the creation of a secure personal profile, a place to discuss bike maintenance and other cycling related topics, discover new cycling routes, plan and join group rides, buy and sell bikes and cycling related items, and book cycling related services easily.
+This website should help all users to feel like they are part of a friendly cycling community, keeping them motivated and informated for their cycling adventures.

 ## Initial proposed database structure to meet the problem statement
 <image of database structure>